ogregoire/pf2-tools/content/en/docs/equipment/shields.md

 ## Using Shields

 A shield must be strapped to your arm and held in one hand.
 To gain the shield's AC bonus, you must use the **Raise a Shield** ◆ action, which grants the shield's circumstance bonus to AC until the start of your next turn.
-Bucklers are an exception—they don't take up your hand, so you can Raise a Shield with a buckler if your hand is free.
+Bucklers are an exception—they don't take up your hand, so you can Raise a Shield with a buckler if your hand is free or holding a simple, lightweight object (so no weapons).

 **Tower shields** provide additional protection: when you **Take Cover** ◆ while raised, they grant +4 AC instead of the normal +2 AC.